-We work with families in need to help them break out of the cycle of poverty so that they can achieve stability and success.
-These are a few examples of how we help:
+We work with families to support them as they break the cycle of poverty so that they can achieve financial stability and success.
+How we support families:

 Why do we need Families Forward Charlotte?